How will the CVF affect you?

 Competencies are behaviours (knowledge, skills or abilities) related to effective job performance.

-Although the levels will broadly relate to role functions across the organisation as shown in figure 2, a key feature of the model is that levels can be flexibly applied to specific professional profiles as required.
+Although the levels will broadly relate to role functions across the organisation, a key feature of the model is that levels can be flexibly applied to specific professional profiles as required.